mjgs/routes-builder/Readme.md

         [ 'get' , '/online-services'     , [ ]                                                   , 'landing-pages.online_services' ]
       ]
     };

-  You define the routes at the same time as the middleware that will run when the route is requested.
-  Add as many routes in a definition file as you want.
+  When a get request is done on /landing-pages/first-landing-page, the 'middleware.middleware1' and 'middleware.middleware2' functions will be executed, followed by the per route middleware 'middleware.middleware3' and 'middleware.middleware4', and finally the request will be handled by the landing-pages.first_lp function.

   A route table is created so you can easily view the routes during development by browsing to http://localhost:3000/routes-table: